AdrianJMartin/Blender-2-Minecraft/readme.md

 * Blender should output an itermediate output-data.json file
 * We then need to move to a python enviroment - I'm using VSCode etc.
 * Run the output-to-ahk.py script - this should generate output.ahk file.
-* Start Minecraft, position Steve where you want the Blender 0,0,0 to be.
-The scene will always be in MC's xyz orienatation.
-* Go into Creative Mode.
-Position Steve. and put MC into pause mode(esc)
+* Start Minecraft and go into a Creative mode world.
+Position Steve. and put MC into pause mode(esc), the building will always be in MC's xyz orienatation.
+DONT move Steve! it will upset the relative coords, Also make sure your Blender scene is not going to push Steve arround.
 * launch the output.ahk script

     ```powershell